rrevenantt/antlr4rust/README.md

 ### Implementation status

-Everything is implemented, but you should still expect bugs/panics, so it is not ready for production yet.
-Also API very likely will have some changes.
+Everything is implemented, business logic is quite stable and well tested, but user facing API is not very robust yet an very likely will have some changes.

 Currently requires nightly version of rust.
 This very likely will be the case until `specialization`,`try_blocks` and `unsize` features are stabilized.